Welcome to our practice!

 - Medical & Dental Insurance Cards

-- Referral slip from dentist
+- Surgical Referral slip

-- Any necessary radiographs
+- Any applicable x-rays

 - A list of medications with dosages you are taking

-The purpose of these forms is to assist us in providing you with the highest level of care.
+The purpose of our forms is to assist us in providing you with the highest level of care.
 We understand that you may have completed similar forms at your dentist’s or physician’s office, however we do ask that you take your time to carefully read and accurately fill out these forms.
 If you have any questions, please do not hesitate to ask for assistance.

 Those taking medications should bring the name and dosage of the drug(s) at your appointment time.
 Please notify us by phone if you are a diabetic on medication, have a history of rheumatic fever or heart murmur, or are taking an anticoagulant (blood thinner).

 If you prefer I.V. sedation (sleeping) for the surgery, refrain from the intake of food or liquid (even water) for six hours prior to the appointment.
 A responsible adult must accompany you to drive you home and remain with you for several hours or until fully recovered from the sedation.
 Medications prescribed by your physician should be taken with a small amount of water unless informed otherwise by our office.